emojicode/emojicode.github.io/src/reference/types.md

 If *something* can be casted to *type* *something* is returned as *type*.
 If *something* cannot be casted to *type* Nothingness is returned.

-Here for instance, a value from a parsed JSON string is downcasted:
+Here for instance, a value from a parsed JSON string is down casted:

 ```
 🍦 object 🗞 🔤"catwalk"🔤 👴 object is of type ⚪️